ErlenePsyD/ssgweb/erlenepsyd.com/content/blog/10-positives-about-being-older-2.md

 * In what ways do you see that your goals have changed as you've aged?
 * Have you developed new goals?
 What are they?
 * Did you discover a new passion during this "pandemic period"?
 How has this discovery affected your life?
-* Do you have a new interest (aka "curiosity") on the horizon?
+* Do you have a new interest (a.k.a. "curiosity") on the horizon?
 How do you intend to pursue this?

 ### Right Now